LZher385/lzher385.github.io/content/_index.md

 - json
 ---

-Passionate Software Engineer and Aspiring Entrepreneur
+Passionate Software Engineer and Aspiring Entrepreneur.
+I am keen to learn about the best practices in the industry.